 Leading to colon dilation and decreased rectal sensitivity

-This results in prolonged faecal cumulation, contributing to constipation
+This results in prolonged fecal cumulation, contributing to constipation and other digestive problems

 Constipation is generally difficult to define, as there are no clear indications of what is ‘normal’ in terms of the frequency of bowel movements, and symptoms may vary from child to child.
 Here are some signs if you’re concerned that your child could be suffering from constipation.

 Experiences anal pain, has uncontrolled bowel movements or blood in stool

 Refusing to eat, especially when presented with their favorite food or formula milk

 Not all constipation incidents need medical attention.
 Before you rush to your medical practitioner, you may want to try these tips at home to ease the situation.